chadr208/README-Generator/README.md

 ## Questions: {#question-header}
-Please reach out at either of the following locations if you have any additional questions:
+Feel free to contact me at either of the two sources below for any questions, concerns, or collaborations.
 * Email: Chadr208@gmail.com
 * GitHub: [Chadr208](https://github.com/Chadr208)